What Do Apartment Inspections Look For? The Essential Checklist You Need

 Q. How often can a landlord inspect?

 A. Frequency varies.
 Some leases say once per year, others every six months.
+A routine check is common with proper notice.
 State/local law often limits overly frequent entries without cause.

 Q. What counts as damage vs normal wear & tear?